costasiella/costasiella_docs/source/developer/setup_development_environment.rst

 *Make the created user an employee to gain access to the backend*

-Run the following code in a mysql terminal with a user that has permissions to modify your database.
+Run the following code in a mysql terminal with a user that has permissions to modify your Costasiella database.

 .. code-block:: bash

+    use costasiella;
     update costasiella_account set employee=1 where id=2;

 Now log in using the credentials your created.